 Participants will engage in a series of exercises and activities in response to the themes of the Institute.
 These will range in form and approach, and may include the production of short videos, bike rides, city walks, screenings and guest lectures.
 Participants will be encouraged to produce individual work generated through our collective thinking and peer-to-peer engagement.
 The workshop is open to visual artists of all kinds as well as writers, critics and scholars.

 DIS is a New York based collective best known for DIS Magazine (2010-2017), and curating the 9th Berlin Biennale for Contemporary Art (2016).
 DIS has become an umbrella for a number of networked and collaborative platforms – all of which reimagine one format or another.

 Today DIS is focused on dis.art.
 While remaining true to the novel approaches to critical inquiry that defined life as a magazine, DIS is now focused on redefining entertainment and education through the new streaming platform on dis.art.

 DIS enlists writers, filmmakers, and artists to offer new forms of genre-bending edutainment that help cut through the atomization and polarization that defines the noisy, disjointed mediasphere.
 In the last century, public television programming meant that quality information, education and artistic formats could go hand in hand.

-Plug In ICA extends our heartfelt gratitude to our generous donors, valued members, and dedicated volunteers.
+Plug In ICA extends our heartfelt gratitude to our generous donors, artist, valued members, and dedicated volunteers.
 You make a difference.

 We sincerely thank the RBC Foundation for the direct support of our Summer Institutes.